oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Transaction Tokens Are Not Authentication Credentials
 A workload MUST NOT use a transaction token to authenticate itself to another workload, service or the TTS.
 Transaction tokens represents information relevant to authorization decisions and are not workload identity credentials.
 Authentication between the workload and the TTS is described in {{Mutual-Authentication}}.
 The mechanisms used by workloads to authenticate to other workloads, services or system components is out of scope of this specification.

-## Replacing Transaction Tokens
-A service within a call chain may choose to replace the Txn-Token.
-This can typically happen if the service wants to change (add to, remove, or modify) the context of the current Txn-Token

-To get a replacement Txn-Token, a service will request a new Txn-Token from the TTS and provide the current Txn-Token and other parameters in the request.

 ### TTS Responsibilities
 A TTS MUST exercise caution when issuing replacement Txn-Tokens, since replacing Txn-Tokens with arbitrary values negates the primary purpose of having Txn-Tokens.
 When issuing replacement Txn-Tokens, a TTS: